joist-orm/joist-orm/docs/docs/getting-started/tour.md

 });
 ```

-You load/save entities via a per-request `EntityManager` that on `em.flush` will batch any changes made during the current request in an atomic transaction (only after running all validation rules & updating any derived values, see [Entity Manager](../features/entity-manager.md)):
+You load/save entities via a per-request `EntityManager` that acts as a [Unit of Work](../advanced/unit-of-work.md) and on `em.flush` will batch any changes made during the current request in an atomic transaction, only after running all validation rules & updating any derived values (see [Entity Manager](../features/entity-manager.md)):

 ```typescript
 const a1 = em.load(Author, "a:1");